techbotgoku/imaginapi/readme.md

 #### additional information : This is the first time I created a REST API and I spent less than 24hrs (2 days on a whole) on learning about how to create and use REST API in python (with the help of stackoverflow and youtube) and tested to see if the api runs smoothly

-## Consists of 4 tables: User, Images, Followers, Likes

-the reason i took 4 table is for faster access and better handling of data, therefore all data is not lost when an issue arrise

 ## Setup:

 1. Recommended : activate virtual environment (you can activate the same virtual environment for using)